Home / Breaking Records and Building Dreams: The Explosive Growth of Run 4 Roses Basketball Tournament

 These are just a few measures of how much TFN’s Run 4 Roses has grown since its opening in 2009 in Louisville, Kentucky.
 As the largest female-exposure basketball tournament in the United States, Run 4 Roses brings elite female basketball players from all over the world to show off their skills to thousands of college coaches in one of the largest sports facilities in Kentucky.

 Run 4 Roses is breaking records across the board, leading to its extremely loyal consumer base.
-To name a few, it was announced the winner of Best Amateur Sports Event in SportsTravel Magazine in 2022, Run 4 Roses 2023 will have a record attendance of over 1,200 college coaches, and over 2,000 teams (over 15,000 athletes) were registered four months before the start of the event (this number is expected to rise as the event grows nearer).
+To name a few, it was announced the winner of Best Amateur Sports Event in SportsTravel Magazine in 2022.
+Run 4 Roses 2023 had a record attendance of over 1,900+ college coaches and 2,000 + teams, and 26,741 players at the tournament.

 Run 4 Roses, in 2022, attracted athletes and coaches from 47 states and five countries representing North America, South America, Asia, Europe, and Australia.
-This number is expected to grow come 2023 as Run 4 Roses has broken their previous attendance record to be Rob Angione, a coach from London Ontario Canada, noted that Run 4 Roses is worth it; “It’s worth the time, it’s worth the logistics, it’s worth the money… it’s on our calendar every year and will be [moving forward].”
+This number grew in 2023 as Run 4 Roses broke their previous attendance record.
+Rob Angione, a coach from London, Ontario, Canada, noted that Run 4 Roses is worth it; “It’s worth the time, it’s worth the logistics, it’s worth the money… it’s on our calendar every year and will be [moving forward].”

 Their unmeasurable growth is reflected in their loyal consumer base.
 Run 4 Roses is backed up by dozens of sports professionals as the “best” tournament in the country: